azerothcore/mod-progression-system/README.md

 C++ scripts can also be automatically loaded dependent on bracket level.
 All you need to do, is to copy and paste C++ script you want to modify to proper folder, change whatever you want within and just create a new script loaer function. <b>You don't need to change your script's name in database nor your C++ script's name (only script object name)</b>.
 [Here](https://github.com/UltraNix/mod_progression-system/commit/aad916bbe068f28ce769d028f138f434ba4655a8) is the example how to do it.
+WARNING: If you are applying some changes to main script (in AzerothCore) and they are independent from the level bracket, you should apply these changes to your progressive script as well.